FREEPORT9/LSCAV/README.md

    ```
    This will delete all object files (*.o) and binary executables in the ../obj and ../bin directories.

-4. **Notes**
+5. **Notes**:

     You can modify the Makefile to customize compiler flags or add any additional dependencies required for your system.
     Ensure your system supports the necessary compiler options (e.g., -fstack-protector, -flto, etc.) for optimal performance and security.

 ## Usage